hanmeiru/Neuralcachesim/README.md

 Traces (from pintool) need to be put inside the folder "dpc3_traces" to be found.

-## Inside the updated tracescrubbing-master:
+## Modified and new files of tracescrubbing-master:
+(Original repo by Rahul)

 ### genheatmap.py + heatmap_generator.py + trace_generator.py are used to create heatmaps (for each trace textfile).
   USAGE: python genheatmap.py <trace_path> <window_size> <"full"/"miss">